AnthonyAkentiev/jobs/README.md

     - CV/LinkedIn for other positions

 - We really value people that have previously **contributed to the project** in a voluntary manner, or that are **community members**.
+- We value what you can do and your attitude doing it, not where/whether you went to school or college.

 More specific instructions for each position can be found in the openings.